 Increased sophistication -- of users, hackers and regulatory compliance standards -- could make 2012 an interesting year for IT compliance officers, experts say.
-As always,
+As always, staying proactive and ahead of the compliance threats will be necessary.

 There is an increasing focus on business performance and value in governance, risk and compliance, said Brian Barnier, principal analyst at ValueBridge Advisors and one of the distinguished fellows of the Open Compliance & Ethics Group.
 But Barnier said that if done correctly, meeting regulatory compliance standards can ultimately improve business performance.
 For governance, risk and compliance (GRC) professionals in 2012, this means increased focus on financial, operational and customer satisfaction performance to meet compliance standards.